1998 Commonwealth Games: Sports overview

-In front of 20,000 fans at the Petaling Jaya Stadium, rugby sevens in particular were an enormous success with New Zealand collecting its 100th Commonwealth Games medal with a 21–12 win over plucky Fiji, (the reigning world champions).
-Man of the match was the giant Jonah Lomu who had worked tirelessly during the 10-minutes-each-way final.
-Led by veteran star David Campese, Australia took the bronze beating Samoa 33–12.

-In the squash event many had anticipated a close match between Michelle Martin and Sarah Fitz-Gerald who had both comfortably won their respective semi-finals.
-Fitz-Gerald had won the previous two years' World Opens and Martin the three prior to that and so it was with some surprise to many that Martin took the gold in three straight sets 9–0, 9–6, 9–5.
+In front of 20,000 fans at the Petaling Jaya Stadium, rugby sevens in particular were an enormous success, with New Zealand collecting its 100th Commonwealth Games medal with a 21–12 win over reigning world champions Fiji.
+The man of the match was the Jonah Lomu, who had worked tirelessly during the last 10-minutes of the final.
+Led by veteran star David Campese, Australia took the bronze, beating Samoa 33–12.
+In the squash event, many had anticipated a close match between Michelle Martin and Sarah Fitz-Gerald, who had both comfortably won their respective semi-finals.
+Fitz-Gerald had won the previous two years' World Championships and Martin the three prior to that, and so it was with some surprise to many that Martin took the gold in three straight sets 9–0, 9–6, 9–5.
 Fitz-Gerald did avenge this defeat in the final of the world championship later that year, in what many people regard as the greatest women's final ever, coming back from 8–2 down in the fifth to retain her title.
 Martin also teamed up with Craig Rowland to take the Commonwealth mixed doubles gold.
 Erika-Leigh Stirton took five of the six available gold medals in the rhythmic gymnastics only being beaten into second place in the team event in the hosts took gold.

 Medal table

-Only the top ten successful nations are displayed here.

 The ranking in this table is consistent with International Olympic Committee convention in its published medal tables.
 By default, the table is ordered by the number of gold medals the athletes from a nation have won (in this context, a "nation" is an entity represented by a Commonwealth Games Association).
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If nations are still tied, equal ranking is given and they are listed alphabetically by their three-letter country code.